guidesmiths/block-sequence/README.md

   }
 }
 ```
-The above configuration will configure a block array containing two blocks.
-The blocks of 100 ids each.
+The above configuration will prime a block array containing two blocks of 100 ids each.
 When the first block drains completely the array will start drawing from the second block and the first block will be recharged.
 The recharging process will automatically retry up to 1000 times at 100ms intervals.

 The padding and [doT.js](http://olado.github.io/doT/index.html) template will cause ```blockArray.next``` to yield an id similar to ```jbs-vac-0000001234-l```